jimjam2077/Butter-Blaster/README.md

 ## Features

-* Be able to control the spaceship and move Up, Down Left, Right
+* Be able to control the spaceship and move Up, Down Left, Right &#x2714;
-* * Ideally there's some momentum here
+* * Ideally there's some momentum here &#x2714;
-* * Should not be able to fly off the screen
+* * Should not be able to fly off the screen &#x2714;
-* Enemies continually spawn and fire at the ship
+* Enemies continually spawn and fire at the ship &#x2714;
-* * enemies move off the bottom of the screen if you pass them
+* * enemies move off the left  of the screen if you pass them &#x2714;
 * The background should scroll continually
 * Scorekeeping
 * * every 50 points, a boss enemy spawns